 Each and every professional would tell you that the best choice for over underfloor heating is wood flooring.
-Of course, it is, however, being the best choice doesn’t necessarily means that there are no issues and problems eventually expected at all.
+Of course, it is, however, being the best choice doesn’t necessarily mean that there are no issues and problems eventually expected at all.
 In fact, there are a few situations you probably wouldn’t enjoy experiencing when it comes to wood flooring and underfloor heating, but you can successfully avoid and prevent them, let’s find out how!

 Wood flooring has its own thermal properties and makes it the perfect option for this kind of heating installation.
 However, one thing you have to be aware of is the fact that the UFH system should always be left on a low temperature, since higher temperatures, high amplitudes and regular temperature changes can lead to some issues with the wooden planks.

 Remember, wood is a living material, even cut into planks and boards and being a living material, wood will react to the environment.
 If you are kind to your floor, it will be kind to you too.
-When you are turning off your UFH system, then the boards start getting cold and when there is a level of interior humidity that is higher than the recommended, wooden planks will start pick up moisture.
+When you are turning off your UFH system, then the boards start getting cold and when there is a level of interior humidity that is higher than the recommended, wooden planks will start to pick up moisture.
 Then when you turn on the underfloor heating, the local environment of the wood will change dramatically and this will cause a lot of stress to the boards and to the whole construction, leading to many common problems.

 Most of the problems that your wooden planks could experience and that are related to UFH some of these conditions: